geosolutions-it/mapstore-project/types/standard/README.md

   - `js/apps` each file in this folder becomes automatically a javascript entry.
 This folder must contain only javascript files
 - `themes` each directory in this folder becomes automatically a theme entry.
 The name of the folder becomes the name of the style and a theme.less file is needed to represent the main theme entry
 - `translations` custom translations for the project
+- `java` backend modules
+  - `java/services` custom backend services of the project
+  - `java/web` module that will build the final war
-- `build.sh` build script, when run, produces target/mapstore.war
+- `build.sh` build script, when run, produces java/web/target/mapstore.war
 - `pom.xml` backend build configuration

 ## Configuration and customizations